yegor256/blog/_drafts/fp.md

   (print "X equals to " x))
 {% endhighlight %}

-Until this `print` is actually starting to output characters to the terminal function `max` won't be called.
-This `x` is a "voucher" returned to us when we attempted to "buy" a maximum between `1` and `5`.
+Until this `print` actually starts to output characters to the screen, the function `max` won't be called.
+This `x` is a "voucher" returned to you when you attempted to "buy" a maximum between `1` and `5`.

-Pay attention, nesting Java static functions one into another doesn't make them declarative.
-This code is still imperative, because its execution delivers the result here and now:
+Note, however, that nesting Java static functions one into another doesn't make them declarative.
+The code is still imperative, because its execution delivers the result here and now:

 {% highlight java %}